cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/technical-platform.md

 [RCMP Architecture Diagram](../assets/docs/rcmp-architecture-diagram.pdf)

-Using these technologies and standards brings RCMP in alignment with the [Government of Canada Digital Standards](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html)

 ## Technology choices

 When chosing technologies for service delivery, CDS uses open source solutions that are widely used, frequently updated and which work on both server and client, user focus, iterative development and continuous testing, to make the product more likely to ship on time with a high level of security and fewer bugs.
+Using the following technologies and standards aligns with the [Government of Canada Digital Standards](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html).

 - **JavaScript:** This is effectively the only programming language that web browsers can  run to build web pages.
 It is the language of the browser, which allows the team to use a single language across both the frontend and backend of the system.
 It has security and efficiency backed in.
 - **React:** This is a JavaScript library created by Facebook.
 It allows developers to build high-quality robust applications, resources and tools quickly by composing components together.